galaxyproject/training-material/topics/variant-analysis/tutorials/dunovo/tutorial.md

 ### Duplex sequencing

-[Duplex sequencing](http://www.pnas.org/content/109/36/14508.short) is a method that addresses the problem of distinguishing sequencing signal from noise.
+Duplex sequencing ({% cite Schmitt2012 %}) is a method that addresses the problem of distinguishing sequencing signal from noise.
 It can increase sequencing accuracy by over four orders of magnitude.
 Duplex sequencing uses randomly generated oligomers to uniquely tag each fragment in a sample after random shearing.
 The tagged fragments are then PCR amplified prior to sequencing, so that many reads can be obtained from each original molecule.
 The tags in each read can then be used to identify which original fragment the read came from.
 Identifying multiple reads from each fragment allows building a consensus of the original sequence of the fragment, eliminating errors.

-The key to duplex sequencing, as opposed to other types of consensus-based methods ([review here](https://www.nature.com/articles/nrg.2017.117)), is that both ends of the original fragment are tagged such that its strands can be distinguished.
+The key to duplex sequencing, as opposed to other types of consensus-based methods ({% cite Salk2018 %}), is that both ends of the original fragment are tagged such that its strands can be distinguished.
 Knowing which strand each read comes from allows us to recognize errors even in the first round of PCR.

 Processing the raw reads into consensus sequences consists of four main steps:
 1. Group reads by their tags.